Noodles made with wheat and gluten are a thing of my past — and should be a thing of your past too.

 This recipe is a dairy-free version of my original spaghetti squash casserole.
 Instead of cheese it is topped with a mixture of toasted pine nuts and nutritional yeast — delicious!

-- 1 organic zucchini, peeled into long strips with vegetable peeler
+1 Green Zucchini, peeled into long strips with vegetable peeler